Squiggle logoSquiggle

 Invariants

-Invariants to check with property tests.
+Invariants of Probability Distributions to check with property tests

 This document right now is normative and aspirational, not a description of the testing that's currently done.